bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

 The way Servant has us think "specification first" is very appealing to me, and the more time I spend with Haskell the more this method of designing and implementing software just _feels right_.
 The type level feels much more declaritive: you don't talk as much about what you want to happen, instead you talk more about what things you would like to exist.
 Then it's up to you and the compiler to figure out how that might be possible.

 There's another, more practical, benefit to this in Servant's case however.
-Specifications can be turned into the type of a server for it but also much more.
-We can automatically produce [clients](https://hackage.haskell.org/package/servant-client), [documentation](https://hackage.haskell.org/package/servant-swagger), and even [property tests](https://hackage.haskell.org/package/servant-quickcheck).
+We've seen that specifications can be turned into the types of servers which implement them, however we didn't explore how we can also use them to automatically produce [clients](https://hackage.haskell.org/package/servant-client), [documentation](https://hackage.haskell.org/package/servant-swagger), and even [property tests](https://hackage.haskell.org/package/servant-quickcheck).

-Investigating those packages would likely be good for even more type level learnings.
+I imagine investigating those packages would be good for even more type level learnings.